0900 712 712

 T +41 61 704 12 12

-This group is a subunit of the pediatric pulmonology research unit led by Prof. Urs Frey at the University Children's Hospital and the Clinical Morphology & Biomedical Engineering Department at University of Basel.
+This group is a subunit of the pediatric pulmonology research unit led by Prof. Urs Frey at the University Children's Hospital and the Department of Biomedical Engineering at University of Basel

 Our research activities are devoted to the analysis of pathyophysiological measurements, particularly those related to respiratory and cardiac function, using mathematical, computational, and statistical techniques.
 Of central interest to our group is the study of physiological and pathological reactions to environmental stimuli such as air pollution and exposure to tobacco smoke.